Yaan-Wang/DPD/README.md

-# DPD
+# GPAL
-Our code and dataset will be made available soon.
+The code and dataset will be publicly available upon paper acceptance.